ijstartijstart-cannon/cannon/README.md

 9. Clicking the Download button will initiate the downloading process.

 <h2>Canon Printer Driver Installation Process</h2>
-After downloading the ij.start.canon setup file on your computer, you can perform the installation process.
+After downloading the <a href="https://github.com/ijstartijstart-cannon/cannon/">ij.start.canon setup</a> file on your computer, you can perform the installation process.
 Follow the steps:

 1. When you have downloaded the Canon setup file, locate it in the Downloads folder.